 On May 2, 2008, Tony Snark uttered the words “I am Iron Man” and thus one of the most lucrative film franchises was born.
 Launching Marvel as a movie studio, Iron Man marked the start of the Marvel Cinematic Universe and its ever-growing slate of films.
-Fast forward to the present day and this year’s blockbusters Black Panther, Avengers: Infinity War, and Ant-Man and the Wasp have earned $3.7 billion worldwide.
+Fast forward to the present day and last year’s blockbusters Black Panther, Avengers: Infinity War, and Ant-Man and the Wasp have earned $3.7 billion worldwide.

 Thor: The Dark World (2013)